tejbans/tejbans.github.io/_posts/2016-6-07-my-first-rails-app.md

 title: First Rails App...
 ---

-Learning Ruby has been a satisfying journey.
-And  Rails 'magic' just adds to the experience and makes it more special.
+Learning Ruby, has been very satisfying.
+And the Rails 'magic' just adds to the experience and makes it more special.
 Getting into coding my first rails app was challenging and satisfying.
 I decided on building a Task Manager App,  where Tasks could be created/categorized and then shared among many users.